manishapme/eatsbay/recipes/grains/savory_oatmeal.md

 3. Add rest of ingredient excluding green onions.
 4. Set to pressure cook, low, for 30 min.
 5. Serve in bowls topped with green onions.

+Can also top with an egg or sesame seeds or walnuts for more protein.